Configuring Contact Centers

 - Agent group: A subset of agent groups from the set of all agent groups belonging to a network contact center.

-To receive e-mail about alerts concerning a contact center, the contact center must be assigned to distribution lists on the Distribution Lists page for users in that distribution list, and who have access to that contact center.
+To receive email about alerts concerning a contact center, the contact center must be assigned to at least one distribution list on the Distribution Lists page.
+Users in the distribution list(s) must have access to that contact center.

 Configure a Contact Center